 PostDocs are asked to show that they have already established contact with researchers at the HUJI (e.g., with an extract from an email).

 Employees of Freie Universitaet Berlin taking part in the PCD network’s Mobility Programme should, for legal and actuarial reasons, apply to have their exchange recognized as an official business trip (“Dienstreise”).
-You can continue to receive your salary whilst undertaking your trip.
+Under specific conditions, you might continue to receive your salary whilst undertaking your trip.